 Students are responsible for maintaining a current mailing address with the University.
-Address changes can be made by completing a Notice of Change of Address form, from Registrarial Services.
+Address changes can be made, in writing, through Enrolment Services.

 Name Changes

 The University of Guelph is committed to the integrity of its student records, therefore, each student is required to provide either on application for admission or on personal data forms required for registration, his/her complete, legal name.
 Any requests to change a name, by means of alteration, deletion, substitution or addition, must be accompanied by appropriate supporting documentation.